-This course includes lectures on scientific paper reading and writing.
-Oral presentations and discussion will be arranged in small groups.
-A set of scientific papers on various biochemistry topics will be assigned to students to obtain wide scope of biochemistry knowledge.
-Students are requested to give two oral presentations, one on the assigned paper and another one on a selected research article.
-In the term end, a written report should be submitted in term end.
+This course includes lectures on reading and presenting a scientific paper.
+Sessions for oral presentations and discussion will be arranged in small groups.
+A set of scientific papers on various biochemistry topics will be assigned to students to obtain a wide scope of biochemistry knowledge.
+Students are requested to give one group oral presentation on an assigned paper and submit an individual written report on the relevant research topic in term end.
 In addition, this course will include a workshop series on career entry and trajectory development.
-Case studies and examples on combining developing transferable skills in global commercialization and career development will be discussed.
+Case studies and examples on developing transferable skills in local/regional/global career development will be discussed.
+The supplemented content will also be with e-learning course resources (www.bch.cuhk.edu.hk/learnbiochem).